sphinx-doc/sphinx/doc/ext/autodoc.rst

 There are also new config values that you can set:

-.. confval:: automodule_skip_lines

-   This value (whose default is ``0``) can be used to skip an amount of lines in every module docstring that is processed by an :dir:`automodule` directive.
-   This is provided because some projects like to put headings in the module docstring, which would then interfere with your sectioning, or automatic fields with version control tags, that you don't want to put in the generated documentation.

-   .. deprecated:: 0.4
-      Use the more versatile docstring processing provided by :event:`autodoc-process-docstring`.

 .. confval:: autoclass_content

    This value selects what content will be inserted into the main body of an